How To Create A Memorable

 It’s a more intimate setting and less formal than that which is found at the wedding reception.

-Even so, your wedding rehearsal dinner speech requires thought and preparation to suit the setting and the nature of the gathering.
+Even so, your tribute at the wedding rehearsal dinner requires thought and preparation to suit the setting and the nature of the gathering.

 Tips For Your Wedding Rehearsal Dinner Speech